Transport infrastructure creates roads to export for business and industry.

-The Bunbury Port Access Road project forms part of a planned expansion of the road network, which includes the Bunbury Outer Ring Road, to cater for future growth of traffic on the road network and facilitate development of the Bunbury Port and South West industry.
+The Bunbury Outer Ring Road project will cater for future growth of traffic on the road network and facilitate development of the Bunbury Port and South West industry.

 The rail network is a significant transport system within the South West.